‘He was … right here’: Synagogue hostage-taker had stayed at Dallas homeless shelter - NewsBreak

 People staying inside one of them, OurCalling in Dallas, said it was frightening knowing that Akram was there in the previous days.

 “He was here.
 He was … eating right here,” one man, whose stay at the OurCalling overlapped with Akram’s, told NewsNation.
 He did not have direct contact with Akram.
 “We’re going through a crisis in our life, being homeless.
-So knowing that someone would be right among us — and that he would attack our country like that — is scary.”Why doing laundry may get more expensive in March
+So knowing that someone would be right among us — and that he would attack our country like that — is scary.”Texas AG Ken Paxton tests positive for COVID-19

 The man said those who stay at OurCalling are only asked to show ID.
 That detail matters because it sheds light on how Akram, a British citizen, was able to enter the country.